VirtusLab/graphbuddy/README.md

 ---
 # Supported languages

-:warning: Graph Buddy is an experimental project and currently supports only:
+⚠ Graph Buddy is an experimental project and currently supports only:
 - Scala language - via scalac compiler plugin [see](#your-project-configuration) (70% completeness)
-- TypeScript language - initial experimental support :test_tube: (10% completeness)
+- TypeScript language - initial experimental support (10% completeness)

 # Installing and configuring the extension